Fall Semester 2020: Library Updates During the COVID-19 Pandemic

 The guidelines listed below are approved by the faculty of Holy Apostles College and Seminary for use in all academic papers, M.A. theses, and M.A. special projects.
 They are based on Kate Turabian’s Manual for Writers of Term Papers, Theses, and Dissertations and are customized to include resources most common to our theology, philosophy, bioethics, and humanities programs

-The Copyright Compliance Committee (CCC)is an approved Committee of the Holy Apostles College and Seminary Faculty Senate.
+The CCC is an approved Committee of the Holy Apostles College and Seminary Faculty Senate.
 The purpose of the Copyright Compliance Committee is to:

 - Develop, implement, and promote a campus-wide policy that addresses the copyright legislation of Title 17 U.S. Copyright Code, the DCMA, the TEACH Act, and future updates to this legislation.